abraham/mastodon-dart/packages/mastodon/doc/NotificationsApi.md

 Get all notification requests

 Notification requests for notifications filtered by the user's policy.
 This API returns Link headers containing links to the next/previous page.
+Version history:  4.3.0 - added

 ### Example
 ```dart